 The fear of being imperfect.
 The fear of not being good enough.

-That’s why it was so important to me to address fear head on in the first lesson of Define Your Style Lab.
+That’s why it was so important to me to address fear head-on in the first lesson of Define Your Style Lab—my course about finding your decorating style.
 I cover five common fears that make decorating difficult and how to overcome them.

 Today I want to share with you my six super simple strategies for getting decorating done when you’re a perfectionist.

-Since I started using this strategies, I now consider myself a recovering perfectionist.
+Since I started using these strategies, I now consider myself a recovering perfectionist.

-When I was asked the popular job interview question, “Name your three strengths,” I used to proudly claim being a perfectionist.
+When I was asked the popular job interview question, “Name your three strengths,” I used to proudly claim to be a perfectionist.
 But since my wedding, becoming a homeowner, and having kids (generally being an adult), I am learning that’s actually one of my greatest weaknesses.

 Six signs you might be a perfectionist too: